ToolJet/ToolJet/docs/versioned_docs/version-2.33.0/dashboard.md

 ### Export app

-This option will download a JSON file of the application.
+This option downloads a JSON file containing the application data.
 This JSON file can be [imported](#import) to ToolJet to create a new app.
 The exported app will include all the queries connected to global data sources including the data source created from Marketplace plugins.

 This option allows you to select a specific version of the app to export or export all the versions of the app.
 To export a specific version of the app, select a version from the list of available versions in the modal and click on the `Export selected version` and to export all the versions of the app, click on the `Export All` button.

 #### Export ToolJet table schema

-Selecting this option will include the schema of the tooljet table connected to that application in the exported JSON file.
-This option is available for all the apps on ToolJet however only the apps with a tooljet table connected(includes tjdb query) will have the schema included in the exported JSON file.
+Selecting this option will include the schema of the ToolJet table connected to that application in the exported JSON file.
+This option is available for all the apps on ToolJet however only the apps with a ToolJet table connected(includes tjdb query) will have the schema included in the exported JSON file.

 This JSON file can be used to [import](#importing-app-connected-to-tooljet-table) the application to ToolJet along with the table schema that was connected to the application.